alexismorin/floorplan/README.md

 The meshes aren't logged anywhere - I will revisit once I use this tool in a real project but I assume that the best practice would be doing a rough pass with this then manually adding/deleting prefabs where needed.

+### Custom Tilesets
+You can have multiple custom tilesets spawning different looking buildings in the same project - look into the DefaultTilekit folder and copy to your heart's contents.

 ### Install process
 This is a plugin that makes use of Unity's new *Package Manager* feature.
 Just drop the *com.alexismorin.floorplan* folder into your *packages* folder (found at the same level as your Assets folder) and it should work out-of-the-box.
 If you're using an older version of Unity, navigate inside the *com.alexismorin.floorplan* folder and then just drag everything you find there anywhere in your project hierarchy.